-Consumers don't pay as much attention to nutrition fact labels as they thinkOctober 24th, 2011 in Health /
+Consumers don't pay as much attention to nutrition fact labels as they thinkOctober 24, 2011 in Medicine & Health / Health

 Nutrition Facts labels have been used for decades on many food products.
 Are these labels read in detail by consumers when making purchases?
 Do people read only certain portions of the labels?
 According to a new study published in the November issue of the Journal of the American Dietetic Association, consumers' self-reported viewing of Nutrition Facts label components was higher than objectively measured viewing using an eye-tracking device.
 Researchers also determined that centrally located Nutrition Facts labels are viewed more frequently and for longer than those located peripherally.